Fun Educational Activities

 Five Oceans

-tune: three blind mice
+Tune: three blind mice

-Five oceans, four oceans,
+Five oceans, five oceans,

 On the earth, on the earth.